Spain in the Middle Ages: Medieval Judaic Sepharad

-Medieval Christian Hispania
+Medieval Christians Hispania

 The Romans initially brought Christianity to the Iberian Peninsula.
 There is evidence of martyrs in the third century.
 By the fourth century, church councils were held throughout the main Roman cities.
 The Romans would then fall to the Visigoths in 409.
 The Visigoths were not Christian initially, but by the sixth century, King Recared held councils regarding Christianity in Toledo.
 The Visigothic rule would end in 711 when the Arabs conquered the peninsula.
 Muslims remained in control for the next three centuries.
 However, Christianity was still tolerated under this Muslim governance, and much of the northern regions of the Peninsula remained Christian.
 Most Christians at this time were poor and lived in rural areas.
 By the start of the eleventh century, the Muslim caliphate had split into Taifas.
 The Christians took notice of the Muslim's declining power and started attacking from the North and the East, in Catalonia.
 The most important battle in the Christians's reclaiming of the Peninsula was Alfonso VI's victory at Toledo in 1085.
 The church of Santiago di Compostela brought many pilgrims into the region.
 Along with religion spreading many political and economic ideas were being communicated by this influx of outsiders.
 Christians began the Middle Ages with control over the Peninsula and would then lose it and reclaim it again.